1. COLLECTING, CONTROLLING, AND PROCESSING YOUR PERSONAL DATA.

 9. The companies legal financial medical, & other professional advisers.

-10. An Garda Síochána, and Airport Police.
+10. An Garda Síochána, National Police in countries where we oprerate, and Airport Police.

 11. The Companies Registration Office.